I use the N Murray Edwards Trading and Finance Lab to support two enhancements to the Haskayne Finance program related

 The equipment in the Lab is expensive and it can be damaged by students drinking and eating in the lab.
 The simple rule is: Don't eat or drink in the Lab.

-We have a new online application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.
+We have an online application form for using the lab to emphasize that University personnel can examine access logs for the Lab and the Lab computers to determine the cause of damage to lab facilities from misuse and that this can result in loss of Lab access privileges or discipline such as under the Non-Academic Misconduct Policy.

 Capital Budgeting (BComm) FNCE 447 will be offered in Winter 2016.